 Differences in education and experience could be mitigating factors.
 While we didn’t find significant effects from age or gender, other variables could be confounding our results.
 We didn’t collect data about education or other levels of experience that may explain some of the cultural differences.
 Future studies can more closely examine and control for education and experience as confounding effects.

 Use caution when comparing responses internationally.
 If you are making cross-cultural comparisons (such as comparing product scores), especially between the U.S. and Japan, our study and the published research suggest that scores can be significantly affected by regional/cultural effects.
 While the evidence is strong that Japanese scores will be lower and could possibly be adjusted to equalize to the United States, future research is needed to see how much of a bump is needed.
-Our study found increasing Japanese respondent scores by roughly 10% may be a conservative approach to account for between 8%–15% lower scores compared to U.S. respondents.
+Our study found increasing Japanese respondent scores by roughly 10% may be a conservative services to account for between 8%–15% lower scores compared to U.S. respondents.